RobertoBautista189/ME21_Project/README.md

 #  Graphical User Interface: ME21_Project
-**bold text** Objective: To Creating an application of the number of times a name has been used in history in the U.S.
+**Objective:**To Creating an application of the number of times a name has been used in history in the U.S.
 1. User inputs Name and sex that wants to be explored.
 2. Clean data and structure data in Python
 3. Least of squares approximation